Journal Paper

 Landmark jargon and references to particular seminars, experiences or people should be explained or referenced as an endnote.
 Use the endnote function, not the footnote function, if necessary.
 Write for a general audience who may not have participated in any Landmark programs.

 Start with the article title as it will appear in the journal, followed by your name as it will appear in the journal, followed by an abstract of no more than 100 words, which summarizes your paper and highlights its main points.
-Break paper up into sections using topic titles that are on separate lines, bolded and in capital letters.
-Provide quotes that are attributed to someone using separate lines and indented.
+Abstracts longer than 100 words may prevent your paper from being reviewed or accepted.

 It is helpful to the reader to end the paper with a conclusion or summary.